Dukh-i-zhizniki in America

 Romanovka congregation split 3 ways

 This chart (in-progress) attempts to show the evolution of divisions of the original Romanov village congregation, from Kars Oblast, Russian Empire.
-This congregation that began on the east side of Clarence Street, 2nd building south of First Street.
+This congregation was planted on the east side of Clarence Street, 2nd building south of First Street next to the alley.
 It was variously nicknamed: podval sobranie (the basement meeting),

-Fundamental differences like these evidently divided this most zealous congregation into 3 new congregations — Old Romanov, Romanov, and New Romanov.
+Fundamental theological differences evidently divided this most zealous congregation into 3 new congregations — Old Romanov (Blue Top), Romanov, and New Romanov (Freeway, ).
 The Berokoffs (Berokoffs and Berokoffs) migrated to the New Romanov.

 Berokoff updates